 - (a) The following additional requirements shall be met: - 1.
-Information shall be submitted regarding the land reclamation and reuse plan of the area to be excavated. - 2.
-After areas are used for mineral extraction, each area shall be reclaimed in phases to a non-hazardous and environmentally-sound state to allow a productive or beneficial future use, in conformance with state and federal regulations. - 3.
+Preliminary information shall be submitted regarding the intended land reclamation and reuse plan of the area to be excavated.
+However, it is recognized that the Borough does not have the authority to mandate particular types of reclamation. - 2.
+Prior to the initiation of mining activities, the applicant shall provide to the Zoning Officer a copy of the plan for reclamation that has been approved as part of the DEP mining permit, and any future revisions to that reclamation plan shall also be submitted to the Zoning Officer. - 3.
 A 50 feet wide yard covered by natural vegetative ground cover (except at approved driveway crossings) shall be required along all exterior lot lines and street rights-of-way (including a highway) that are within 500 feet of an area of excavation.
 This 50 feet wide yard shall include an average of one evergreen tree for each 50 feet of distance along the lot lines.
 Such trees shall be planted outside of any berm and any fence.
 New trees shall not be required where preserved trees will serve the same purpose. - 4.
 The following minimum setbacks shall apply for the excavated area of a mineral extraction use from property that is not owned by the owner or operator of the mineral extraction use: - a.
 100 feet from the existing right-of-way of public streets and from all exterior lot lines of the property, - b.
 150 feet from a non-residential principal building, unless the owner of the building provides a written waiver, - c.
 300 feet from the lot line of a dwelling, a Residential or R-C zoning district, a public park, or State Game Lands.